DataDog/documentation/content/en/tracing/guide/trace_sampling_and_storage.md

 | 6 days                 |               10% |
 | 6 months               |                1% |

-**Note**: Datadog does not sample Synthetics traces, we store all of the received traces for 6 hours, and the stated percent of the traces over time.
+**Note**: Datadog does not sample Synthetics APM traces.
+All received traces are stored for 6 hours, and the stated percent of traces over time.

 That is to say, on a given day you would see in the UI: